-A swimming pool that is designed in a naturalistic or irregular style and shape, with curves or flowing lines.
-Contemporary freeform pools often have rock and waterfall features and are designed to resemble a natural pond, lake or oasis.
+A freeform swimming pool is designed in a naturalistic or irregular style and shape, with curves or flowing lines.
+Contemporary freeform pools often have rock and waterfall features and are designed to resemble a natural pond, lake, or oasis.

 Freeform swimming pools are most often constructed of concrete or vinyl.
 After a hole shape is excavated in the ground and framework is in place, concrete is poured and can be filled to create any shape, size, or configuration.

 Vinyl-lined pools can be made into free-form designs that can feature a variety of designs.

 The first freeform pools were built in California, which dominated residential pool design in the 20th century.
 One was built for Pickfair, the Los Angeles estate owned by actors and Hollywood power couple Mary Pickford and Douglas Fairbanks.

 Built in 1920, it was constructed above a 100-foot banana-shaped tank and featured a sandy shore along one side.
 The other was built by Pascal Paddock (of Paddock Pool fame) and featured poolside landscaping to give the feeling of a natural pool or pond.
 Ince died of mysterious circumstances in 1924 near San Diego while aboard a yacht owned by William Randolph Hearst.

 Philip Ilsley and Paddock Pools